 (A) The department of transportation is the designated state agency responsible for overseeing the safety practices of rail fixed guideway systems and the administration of 49 U.S.C.
-5330.
+5329 and 5330.
 The director of transportation shall develop any guidelines necessary to oversee the safety practices of rail fixed guideway systems that are consistent with the federal act and rules adopted thereunder.

 (B) In accordance with guidelines developed by the director, the department shall do all of the following:

-(1) Reports of any investigation conducted by the department, a transit agency operating a rail fixed guideway system, or a contractor acting on behalf of the department or such a transit agency are confidential and are not subject to disclosure, inspection, or copying under section 149.43 of the Revised Code.
+(1) Reports of any investigation or audit conducted by the department, a transit agency operating a rail fixed guideway system, or a contractor acting on behalf of the department or such a transit agency are confidential and are not subject to disclosure, inspection, or copying under section 149.43 of the Revised Code.
 Information contained in investigative files shall be disclosed only at the discretion of the director or as otherwise provided in this section.

-(2) Reports of any investigation conducted by the department, a transit agency operating a rail fixed guideway system, or a contractor acting on behalf of the department or such a transit agency shall not be admitted in evidence or used for any purpose in any action or proceeding arising out of any matter referred to in the investigation, except in actions or proceedings instituted by the state or by the department on behalf of the state, nor shall any member of the department or its employees, a transit agency acting on behalf of the department, or a contractor acting on behalf of the department or such a transit agency be required to testify to any facts ascertained in, or information obtained by reason of, the person's official capacity, or to testify as an expert witness in any action or proceeding involving or pertaining to rail fixed guideway systems to which the state is not a party.
+(2) Reports of any investigation or audit conducted by the department, a transit agency operating a rail fixed guideway system, or a contractor acting on behalf of the department or such a transit agency shall not be admitted in evidence or used for any purpose in any action or proceeding arising out of any matter referred to in the investigation or audit, except in actions or proceedings instituted by the state or by the department on behalf of the state, nor shall any member of the department or its employees, a transit agency acting on behalf of the department, or a contractor acting on behalf of the department or such a transit agency be required to testify to any facts ascertained in, or information obtained by reason of, the person's official capacity, or to testify as an expert witness in any action or proceeding involving or pertaining to rail fixed guideway systems to which the state is not a party.

 (1) "Rail fixed guideway system" means any light, heavy, or rapid rail system, monorail, inclined plane, funicular, trolley, or automated guideway that is included in the federal transit administration's calculation of fixed guideway route miles or receives funding for urbanized areas under 49 U.S.C.
 5336 and is not regulated by the federal railroad administration.